 The fund financial statements provide information about the Board's funds.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
-The remaining governmental fund is reported as a nonmajor fund in the Other Governmental Fund column.
+All remaining governmental funds are aggregated and reported as nonmajor funds in the Other Governmental Fund column.